| | |

-• It tastes even better the next day: As the curry rests, the flavours deepen and mellow, making leftovers just as delicious.
+Even better the next day: As the curry rests, the spices deepen and intensify, making leftovers even more delicious.

 Ingredients